 Although four-seater coupés and convertibles do exist, they normally don't offer the same sort of rear legroom, headroom and boot space as a conventional hatchback or saloon.

 Even if you're buying a second or perhaps third car for your household to supplement an everyday runaround, consider all the practical issues of owning a sports car before taking the plunge.

 Besides boot space, getting in and out, interior space, visibility, the driving position and seat comfort can all be very, very different to what you're used to.

 The sheer power and performance of some sports cars may also require some acclimatisation, and many are a lot wider than a normal car.
-They're often noisy beasts too, so make sure you're going to be able to live with anything on the extreme side before you buy.
+They're often noisy beasts too, so make sure you - and your neighbours - are going to be able to live with anything on the extreme side before you buy.

 Bottom line: sports cars are all about speed and the thrill of driving.
 For the ultimate adrenaline rush, you’ll need to look at models at the higher end of the price spectrum.

 The best sports cars feel like thoroughbred racehorses but, unfortunately, some seem to be just as highly strung and fragile.